School of Medicine » Bioengineering » SOM-Bioengineering - Cardiovascular and Muscle Biology

 This hCalendar-compliant page is optimized for search engines.
 View this calendar as published at ccb.uw.edu.

 What is SLURP?
 Join us for pizza at our SLURP (SLU Readiness Program) Series.
 Each of these journal club/happy hour-style sessions will take place a day or two before its respective Breakfast Club talk.
 These will be run by trainees and will give attendees the opportunity to delve a little deeper into the speaker's research, helping you prepare to get the most out of the talk.
-This session will be hosted by graduate student Matthew Magoon, member of the Boyle Lab.
-Topic: Dr. Jess Caldwell, UC Davis Dr. Caldwell will be giving a Distinguished Lecture at Breakfast Club the following Thursday.
+This session will be hosted by graduate student Tristan Wasley, member of the Regnier Lab.
+Topic: Dr. Samantha Harris, University of Arizona Dr. Harris will be giving a Distinguished Lecture at Breakfast Club the following Thursday.
 For further information and to access the Journal Club article for this session, please visit the BCTP website.
 Event interval: Single day event.
-Campus location: William H. Foege Bioengineering (BIOE).
-Campus room: N303.
+Campus location: South Lake Union Administration (Slu Building C) (SLC).
+Campus room: C123A.
 Accessibility Contact: kmitz@uw.edu.
 Event Types: Lectures/Seminars.
+Student Activities.
 Event sponsors: SLURP is organized and hosted by the trainees in the Bioengineering Cardiovascular Training Program (BCTP): Rachel Hu, Bella Jennings, Ethan Mickelson, Lesley Martinez Rodriguez, Likitha Nimmagadda and Matt Magoon.
 BCTP is supported by the National Institute of Biomedical Imaging and Bioengineering of the National Institutes of Health under Award Number T32EB032787 and by the Department of BioE.
 Target Audience: Trainees interested in Cardiovascular Biology.
-Tuesday, October 14, 2025, 1:00 PM – 2:00 PM.
+Wednesday, October 29, 2025, 4:00 PM – 5:00 PM.
 For more info visit ccb.uw.edu.

 Breakfast Club Distinguished Lecture with Samantha Harris, PhD

-Speaker: Samantha Harris, PhD Professor of Physiology University of Arizona, Tucson, AZ Talk Title: Insights Gained from Cutting and Pasting Myosin Binding Protein-C. Event interval: Single day event.
+Speaker: Samantha Harris, PhD Professor of Physiology University of Arizona, Tucson, AZ Talk Title: Insights Gained from Cutting and Pasting Myosin Binding Protein-C .
+Event interval: Single day event.
 Campus location: South Lake Union Administration (Slu Building C) (SLC).
 Online Meeting Link: https://washington.zoom.us/j/4865023668.
 Campus room: Orin Smith Auditorium.
 Accessibility Contact: Katie Mitzelfelt: kmitz@uw.edu.
 Event Types: Lectures/Seminars.
 Event sponsors: Event Hosts: Silvia Marchianò PhD, PharmD & Ana Valencia, PhD Administrative support for Breakfast Club provided by the Center for Cardiovascular Biology, the Mitochondria and Metabolism Center, the Center for Translational Muscle Research, the Wellstone Muscular Dystrophy Research Center, and the Division of Cardiology.
 Target Audience: Anyone with an interest in Cardiovascular Biology.
 Thursday, October 30, 2025, 9:00 AM – 10:00 AM.

 Breakfast Club Distinguished Lecture with Benjamin Miller, PhD

 Speaker: Benjamin Miller, PhD G.T.
-Blankenship Chair in Aging Research Program Chair and Professor, Aging and Metabolism Research Program, Oklahoma Medical Research Foundation (OMRF) Research Career Scientist, OKC Veterans Affairs Medical Center, Oklahoma Nathan Shock Center, Oklahoma Talk Title: TBD.
+Blankenship Chair in Aging Research Program Chair and Professor, Aging and Metabolism Research Program, Oklahoma Medical Research Foundation (OMRF) Research Career Scientist, OKC Veterans Affairs Medical Center, Oklahoma Nathan Shock Center, Oklahoma Talk Title: Assessing proteostatic mechanisms with tracer-based proteomics .
 Event interval: Single day event.
 Campus location: South Lake Union Administration (Slu Building C) (SLC).
 Online Meeting Link: https://washington.zoom.us/j/4865023668.
 Campus room: Orin Smith Auditorium.
 Accessibility Contact: Katie Mitzelfelt: kmitz@uw.edu.
 Event Types: Lectures/Seminars.
 Event sponsors: Event Hosts: Silvia Marchianò PhD, PharmD & Ana Valencia, PhD Administrative support for Breakfast Club provided by the Center for Cardiovascular Biology, the Mitochondria and Metabolism Center, the Center for Translational Muscle Research, the Wellstone Muscular Dystrophy Research Center, and the Division of Cardiology.
 Target Audience: Anyone with an interest in Cardiovascular Biology.
 Thursday, November 6, 2025, 9:00 AM – 10:00 AM.

 Center for Translational Muscle Research (CTMR) Annual Symposium